a-normal-anonymouser-user/Microservice-Empirical-Study/index.md

   * Via direct API calls
   * Via a proxy, such as API gateway
   * Via a client library, such as Swagger
-  * Via a message broker, such as RabbitMQ
+  * Via message-based communication, such as RabbitMQ
   * Other: [Text entry]

-> There are currently more than 200 free and commercial tools in the Cloud Foundation website for supporting microservice-based engineering.
+> There are currently more than 200 free and commercial tools in the Cloud Native Interactive Landscape website for supporting microservice-based engineering.
 Moreover, new tools are frequently developed and become available.

 Q25: In the context of your project, how do you deal with the plurality of tools?
 [Single choice]
   * We are happy with the tools that we have and rarely look for opportunities to replace them.
-  * We often reevaluate our toolset and extend it when better tools become available.
+  * We often evaluate our toolset and extend it when better tools become available.
-  * We plan to evaluate our toolset but did not do that yet.
+  * We plan to evaluate our toolset but have not done that yet.
   * Other: [Text entry]